-- Modifying a Tez View Instance on an Ambari-Managed Cluster [7] - Creating a New Tez View Instance on a Manually-Deployed Cluster [7]
+- Modifying a Tez View instance on an Ambari-managed cluster [9] - Creating a new Tez View instance for a manually-deployed cluster: [10]

-To modify a Tez View instance on an Ambari-managed cluster:
+2.1.
+Modifying a Tez View instance on an Ambari-managed cluster

 - 1. Navigate to the Ambari Administration interface. - 2.
 Click Views and expand the Tez View. - 3.
 On the Create Instance page, change the appropriate configuration parameters. - 4.
 Select Local Ambari-Managed Cluster: